 7. To develop research ideas and publications

-I sometimes use the blog to develop research ideas and publications (e.g., Ethics and community engagement).
+I sometimes use the blog to develop research ideas and publications (e.g., Evidence-based programs in rural family services).
 Writing for the blog forces me to refine my thinking and helps me create material that can be used towards a publication.

 8. To reach the audience I want to reach

 Finally, I’m particularly interested in writing for practitioners who often don’t have access to academic publications (if they even wanted to read them).
-As well as making academic publications available through the blog, I can also write posts specifically aimed at practitioners (e.g., A World Cafe in a school – a step-by-step description).
+As well as making academic publications available through the blog, I can also write posts specifically aimed at practitioners (e.g., An interactive exercise exploring parenting styles).

-I’m convinced that blogging can be a useful tool for academics and hope that it will assist me to develop as an academic while maintaining my focus on the practice of community engagement and community development.
+I’m convinced that blogging can be a useful tool for academics and hope that it will assist me to develop as an academic while maintaining my focus on the practice of strengths-based approaches to working with families and communities.